ericjung-de/Tasmota_KNX_DTP9/README.md

 * v2.4.0 Have some wifi issues.
 Do not use.
 * v2.3.0 Works fine but is slower than v2.4.2.
 Sleep feature works but needs to be 0 for better KNX performance.

-Recommended: v2.3.0 due to wifi stability in most wifi routers.
+Recommended: v2.3.0 or v pre-2.6.x (stage) due to wifi stability in most wifi routers.
 More information in the [wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Troubleshooting#Wi-Fi-issues-arduino-core-versions-and-expressif-sdk).

 ## Firmware ##